Malaysia's US$1.8 billion mega project with China Railway falls through

 KUALA LUMPUR: An equity deal for a planned mega project near Malaysia's capital involving the government, developer Iskandar Waterfront Holdings (IWH) and its Chinese partner will not proceed by mutual agreement, the parties said in a joint statement.

-The agreement on a 7.41 billion ringgit (US$1.77 billion) acquisition for 60 per cent equity in the Bandar Malaysia mixed commercial project by IWH and its partner China Railway Engineering Corp (CREC) lapsed on May 6 after a failure to meet conditions, the statement issued on Wednesday (Jul 14) said.
+The agreement on an RM7.41 billion (US$1.77 billion) acquisition for 60 per cent equity in the Bandar Malaysia mixed commercial project by IWH and its partner China Railway Engineering Corp (CREC) lapsed on May 6 after a failure to meet conditions, the statement issued on Wednesday (Jul 14) said.

 Bandar Malaysia was due to house the terminal for the now-scrapped high-speed rail link between Kuala Lumpur and Singapore.
 The project - owned by TRX City, a subsidiary of the Ministry of Finance - was initially announced in 2011, cancelled in 2017 and reinstated in April 2019.